meraki/automation-scripts/README.md

 **android_patch_audit:** Script to check the date of the last security patch of Android devices managed by Meraki Systems Manager.
 It can generate a report of violating devices and trigger enforcement actions by applying tags to them.

+**audit_client_tracking.py:** A script to check if the client tracking method in any of a set of networks is set to a value other than the one required.

 **auto-cycle-port:** Checks if devices of a particular model are offline.
 If offline devices are found, specific switchports in the same network are cycled.

 **auto_reboot:** Reboots devices with matching device tag once a week.